noncent/instagram-data-scraper/README.md

 - Download in Excel available
 `

-Feel free to use and enjoy!! & Yes! all feedbacks, enhancement are most welcome...
+Feel free to use and enjoy!! & Yes! all feedback's, enhancement are most welcome...

 ## Request:
 The application is provided free of cost and for learning purpose that how we can scrape a website html source code.
 It not intended to harm anyone or